bbkane/bbkane.github.io/README.md

 # TODO

-- figure out how to use images.
-Test site?
-See https://www.getzola.org/documentation/content/overview/#asset-colocation
-- make sure all vars work on old blog- all of them are for the `{{ site.baseurl }}/path/to/image`
-- Is code CSS not working anymore?
-It looks like it's using a zola built-in one.
-Rm the original CSS
-- Get "view page source"
+- Get "view page source" on GitHub
 - TELL PEOPLE TO EMAIL ME IF THEY LIKE MY BLOG POSTS!!
 - Get search working
 - turn root page into about me and link to blog